This section describes all the menu commands available in the Help menu.

 After you download your Altova product software, you can license—or activate—it using either a free evaluation key or a purchased permanent license key.

-•Free evaluation key.
+•Free evaluation license.
 When you first start the software after downloading and installing it, the Software Activation dialog will pop up.
-In it is a button to request a free evaluation key-code.
-Enter your name, company, and e-mail address in the dialog that appears, and click Request Now!
+In it is a button to request a free evaluation license.
+Enter your name, company, and e-mail address in the dialog and click Request.
 A license file is sent to the e-mail address you entered and should reach you in a few minutes.
-Save the license file to a suitable location, then enter the path to the license file in the dialog and click OK.
-The software will be unlocked for a period of 30 days.
+Save the license file to a suitable location.

 There are three types of permanent license: installed, concurrent user, and named user.
-An installed license licenses the software on a single computer.
+An installed license unlocks the software on a single computer.
 If you buy an installed license for N computers, then the license allows use of the software on up to N computers.
 A concurrent-user license for N concurrent users allows N users to run the software concurrently.
 (The software may be installed on 10N computers.)
 A named-user license authorizes a specific user to use the software on up to 5 different computers.
-A named-user license can be bought also for multiple named users.
-To activate your software, enter the path to the license file in the Software Activation dialog and click OK.
+To activate your software, click Upload a New License, and, in the dialog that appears, enter the path to the license file, and click OK.

-The Software Activation dialog (screenshot below) can be accessed at any time by clicking the Help | Software Activation command.
+You can access the Software Activation dialog (screenshot below) at any time by clicking the Help | Software Activation command.

-•Acquiring a license via an Altova LicenseServer on your network (click Use Altova LicenseServer, located at the bottom of the Software Activation dialog).
+•Licensing via Altova LicenseServer on your network: To acquire a license via an Altova LicenseServer on your network, click Use Altova LicenseServer, located at the bottom of the Software Activation dialog.
 Select the machine on which the LicenseServer you want to use has been installed.
 Note that the auto-discovery of License Servers works by means of a broadcast sent out on the LAN.
 As these broadcasts are limited to a subnet, License Server must be on the same subnet as the client machine for auto-discovery to work.
 If auto-discovery does not work, then type in the name of the server.
 The Altova LicenseServer must have a license for your Altova product in its license pool.
-If a license is available in the LicenseServer pool, this is indicated in the Software Activation dialog (screenshot below), and you can click Save to acquire the license.
+If a license is available in the LicenseServer pool, this is indicated in the Software Activation dialog (see screenshot below showing the dialog in Altova XMLSpy).
+Click Save to acquire the license.

-After a machine-specific (aka installed) license has been acquired from a LicenseServer, it cannot be returned to the LicenseServer for a period of seven days.
+After a machine-specific (aka installed) license has been acquired from LicenseServer, it cannot be returned to LicenseServer for a period of seven days.
 After that time, you can return the machine license to LicenseServer (click Return License) so that this license can be acquired from LicenseServer by another client.
 (A LicenseServer administrator, however, can unassign an acquired license at any time via the administrator's Web UI of LicenseServer.)
 Note that the returning of licenses applies only to machine-specific licenses, not to concurrent licenses.

 Check out license